BirdiePeep/UnityLight2d/README.md

 DESCRIPTION

-This project is used for 2D Lighting for Unity using the LWRP.
+This project is used for 2D Lighting for Unity using the Universal Render Pipeline.
 Lights are drawn as an additive layer, so it can affect anything previously drawn on screen.
 Shadowing is achieved with a 1D polar coordinate technique which allows for very fast dynamic shadows.
 The shadowing technique was adopted from this article.